 - addictive and compulsive behaviors

-Here at Harmony Place, we offer a comprehensive and client-centered approach to residential rehab.
-Our clients can rest assured that we are committed to walking them through this new chapter of their lives and to providing them with the most compassionate, competent alcohol and drug rehab in Los Angeles!
+At Harmony Place, our beautiful Southern California treatment facilities offer a comprehensive and client-centered approach to residential rehab.
+Our clients can rest assured that their treatment team is committed to walking them through this new chapter of their lives and to providing them with the most compassionate, competent alcohol and drug rehab in Los Angeles!

 What is Residential Substance Abuse Treatment?

-Residential substance abuse treatment gives individuals the chance to experience around-the-clock care while facing the challenges of addiction and mental health.
-In a residential treatment facility, people can receive a higher level of care than can be provided in individual, group, or family therapy alone.
-Individuals can receive treatment in residential treatment.
+Residential substance abuse treatment allows individuals to experience around-the-clock care while facing the challenges of drug and alcohol addiction and mental health.
+In a residential treatment facility, people can receive a higher level of care than provided in individual, group, or family therapy alone or before outpatient rehab.
+Individuals can receive treatment in inpatient residential treatment.
 Treatment programs can range in length from 28 days to 6 months and longer.

-There is growing recognition that safe and stable living environments are important in recovery for individuals with substance use disorders (SUDs) that need structured care.
+There is growing recognition that safe and stable living environments are essential in recovery for individuals with substance use disorders (SUDs) that need structured care.
 A residential treatment program is a structured, 24-hour level of care that provides an opportunity to focus on intensive recovery activities.
 As one of the foremost Los Angeles drug rehab centers, Harmony Place provides an individualized treatment plan for anyone seeking addiction treatment.

 The purpose is to help people with SUDs and a high level of psychosocial needs become stable in their recovery with solution-focused therapy and various treatment options.
 By focusing on both the substance use disorder and mental health, the Harmony Place team can create a dual diagnosis treatment plan for each client, allowing them to become more stable in their recovery journey.
-This is important before returning to an unsupervised environment or an outpatient setting which could be harmful to their recovery.
-It needs to be mentioned again, the length of the program may vary due to each individual’s needs and treatment program.
+This is important before returning to an unsupervised or outpatient setting, which could harm their recovery.
+It needs to be mentioned again that the length of the program may vary due to each individual’s needs and treatment program.

 - Group therapy